swgee/BurpMCP/README.md

 }
 ```

-To use BurpMCP with Claude Desktop, download the `stdio-bridge.py` script and install the required dependencies:
+To use BurpMCP with STDIO-only clients like Claude Desktop, download the `stdio-bridge.py` script and install the required dependencies:

 ```sh
 pip3 install typer mcp